nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 mkdir /etc/nginx/stream
 ```

-- Create 2 new `STATE` files for Nginx.
-These are used to backup the Upstream configuration, in case Nginx is restarted/reloaded.
+- Create 2 new `STATE` files for NGINX.
+These are used to backup the Upstream configuration, in case NGINX is restarted/reloaded.

-  Nginx State Files Required for Upstreams
+  NGINX State Files Required for Upstreams
     - state file /var/lib/nginx/state/nginx-lb-http.state
     - state file /var/lib/nginx/state/nginx-lb-https.state